EssamDiab0628/Building-visuals-in-Tableau-to-convey-some-insights./Insights of flights dataset.md

 uses different areas colors to show which airlines have cancelations and the same as the map in the 1st insight blue grades are used to be more comfortable and readable.
-A line chart is used to show the total number of flights on week days, and a list is used to filter whether we want to show canceled or not canceled flights
+A line chart is used to show the total number of flights on week days, and a list is used to filter whether we want to show canceled or not canceled flights.